Arunkavale/CRM-Server/README.md

      }

      ```
-     * after completion of signup user then automatically user account will login and server will send  user-auth Token in Headers. copy that user-auth Token data.
+     * after completion of signup user then automatically user account will login and server will send response user-auth Token in Headers. copy that user-auth Token data.
      Ex :

      ```bash
      eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJfaWQiOiI1YWNjNWYwM2Y4OWM5MTBjMmNmM2E3MDUiLCJhY2Nlc3MiOiJhdXRoIiwiaWF0IjoxNTIzMzQzMTA4fQ.I3nYbQqkidXiMjRP12UMl8i2Fgr51ulqXDQzhVbDw-I
      ```

+   - For Configuring industries service

+       * change postman HTTP method to post and change the route url  http://localhost:3000/configurations and inside Headers create a key as a user-auth and paste the user-auth data into value field.
+Then select body inside body select row and change formate as a JSON.
+       * create a object with the valid field and send the request.
+       Ex :

+       ```bash
+       {
+         "serviceName":"Website development",
+         "price":100000,
+         "tax":2000,
+         "GST":40000
+        }